OpenCTI-Platform/docs/docs/reference/filters.md

 !!! warning "This filter may exclude some results for technical reasons"

     This filter is based on denormalized information for relationships.
-    In a given entity, for each of the relationships in which it is involved, we store the relationship type and the id of the other entity involved.
+    In a given entity, we directly store the id of the entities with which the entity has a relationship.
+This allows fast queries involving relationship filters.

+    However, this approach might lead to ever-growing entities in database, with hundreds of thousands of ids stored in a given entity.
+Take for example a very active Intrusion Set, with tons of observables related to it.
+The corresponding  denormalization data in the Intrusion Set would represent a significant overhead, leading to dramatical performance drop during some operations manipulating this object.

-    For performance reasons, this denormalized information is not stored in the source entity for some relationships involving high data volumes.
+    For performance reasons, this denormalized information is thus not stored in the source entity for some relationships involving high data volumes.

     Thus, the ``regardingOf`` filter does not detect the following relationships in case we are looking for the source entity:
     - the relationships of type ``related_to`` with an ``Observable`` as source type,